-to Hamsa's, from which it is derived from.
-In the following, we remind the key ideas.
-For an exhaustive description of common phases and algorithms, the reader should refer to [25].
-Our new signature generation algorithm is, instead, described in §5.
+The high level architecture of LISABETH is very similar to Hamsa's, from which we derived it.
+Here, we recall just key ideas, for an exhaustive description of common phases and algorithms readers should refer to [28].
+Our new signatures generation algorithm is described in Section 5.

-4.1 Global Overview of the System
+4.1 Global Overview of The System

-Figure 1 depicts the architecture of LISABETH, where the components that differ from Hamsa are depicted in white.
+Figure 1 depicts the architecture of LISABETH, where the components that differ from Hamsa's are depicted in white.
 We first need to sniff network traffic, reassemble flows of network packets and classify flows in terms of different protocols (TCP/UDP) and port numbers.
 For each (port, protocol) pair, we filter out known worm samples and then, using the worm flow classifier, we separate flows into suspicious (\mathcal{M}) and innocuous (\mathcal{N}) pools.